issp-center-dev/mVMC/doc/en/output.rst

 (\*\*\*\_doublonHolon2site\_opt.dat)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The optimized 2-site doublon-holon crrelation factors by SR method are
+The optimized 2-site doublon-holon correlation factors by SR method are
 outputted.
 The file format is same as the ``InDH2`` file defined in Sec.
 :ref:`InputParam`.